 While working in the mine from November 1944 until August 15, 1945, the POWs were abused by the civilian foreman, Hichiro Tsuchiya, who was known to the POWs as “Patches.”
 Tsuchiya used any excuse to abuse the POWs.
 He was known to hit the POWs for no reason in their faces and to also use a wooden club or pickaxe handle.
 He also used a sledgehammer to hit the POWs on their heads.
 His parents received a postcard from him in January 1945.

 In the camp, the Japanese withheld the Red Cross packages from the POWs and took the canned meats, canned fruit, canned milk, and cheese for themselves.
 Blankets and clothing intended for the POWs were used by the guards.
 If a POW violated a rule, the grain ration, for all the POWs, was reduced by 20 percent.
 At one point, 49 POWs were lined up – because one POW had broken a rule – and beaten with leather belts.

-Campbell remained in the camp until he was liberated on September 12, 1945, when an American officer showed up at the camp’s gates.
+One day, the POWs noticed all the guards were gone and replaced with guards who spoke English as well as they did.
+It was these guards who told the POWs that the war was over.
+On September 12, 1945, an American officer showed up at the camp’s gates and told them the war was over.
 The POWs knew the war was over because they had been dropped food, medicine, and clothing.